 We descended back to Lower Town via the Stone Gate, which also serves as a chapel.
 There were shrines and candles lit throughout.
 Upon exiting, we walked past the Statue of St. George and the Dragon, set among flowers and against a wall crawling with vines.
 It was all quite beautiful.

-Back in Lower Town
+Back in Lower Town in Zagreb

 We had a delicious lunch at Vallis Aurea.
 It is located in the Lower Town, on the same street as the funicular to the Upper Town, but isn’t touristy at all.
 They offer a really great, inexpensive lunch special with a few options.
 We were happy to have hearty Croatian food during our one day there.